 When colour1 is created, Python creates it as a list type, then has the list point to its elements.
 When colour2 is created as a copy of colour1, they both point to the same list container.
 If one sets a new value to an element of the list, then any variable that points to that list sees the update, as shown in the second example.
 Example 1, on the other hand, shows that a complete new list is created for colour2 (replacing the equivalence of colour1 and colour2), and any further changes to colour2 or colour1 do not affect the other.

-Python has a method called deepcopy that copies all levels of a structured variable to another variable.
+Python has a fucntion called deepcopy in standard library’s copy module that copies all levels of a structured variable to another variable.

 6.38.2 Guidance to language users

-Follow the guidance of TR 24772-1 clause 6.38.5.
+Follow the guidance contained in TR 24772-1 clause 6.38.5.

-Use the “slice” operator [:] to force a copy up to one nested level
+Use the “slice” operator [:] or container copy() methods to force a copy up to one nested level

-Note: x = y[:] copies the complete next level, but leaves deeper levels, such as sublists shared.
+Note: x = y[:] or x = y.copy() copies the complete next level, but leaves deeper levels, such as sublists shared.

-To force deep copies at all levels of a variable, use the “deepcopy” method.
+To force deep copies at all levels of a variable, use the “copy.deepcopy” standard library function.

 6.39 Memory Leaks and Heap Fragmentation [XYL]